 Qualifications: MA (Applied) Clin & Comm Psych, MNZCCP

 Gerry Dowse qualified as a clinical psychologist from Victoria University in 1993.
 She is registered with the New Zealand Psychologists Board, and is a member of the New Zealand College of Clinical Psychologists.
-Gerry's work spans both the public and private sectors and she is skilled in providing interventions for a wide range of presentations including stress, anxiety, depression, grief, eating disorders and interpersonal difficulties.
+Gerry's work spans both the public and private sectors and she is skilled in providing brief interventions and longer term therapy for a wide range of presentations including stress, anxiety, trauma, depression, grief, disordered eating patterns and interpersonal difficulties.
+She also provides professional supervision.

-Gerry has a particular interest in the area of health psychology, specifically coping with medical conditions, and health risk and resilience behaviour and the relationship to physical well-being.
+Gerry has a particular interest in the area of health psychology, specifically coping with medical conditions, health risk and resilience behaviour, and the interplay between physical well-being and mental health.

 She also works closely with a number of organisations nationwide to provide Psychological First Aid (PFA) when staff have been involved in critical/traumatic incidents.